BarryLangley/PO-Client-Tools/README.md

 ***

 ## File: scripts.js
-### Version: 1.1.7
+### Version: 1.1.8

 **Report bugs/post suggestions in Issues**

 > Features:
-Commands, Flash when someone PMs you/mentions you in chat(option), Automatically Idle (option), Auto Ignore list, Set your own command starts
+Commands (Such as masspm, periodicsay, and announcement), Flash when someone PMs you/mentions you in chat (option), Automatically Idle (option), Auto Ignore list, Set your own command starts, Automatic reconnect (option)
 ***